 There is a difference between secrecy and privacy.
 Even if your bosses and regulatory associations need to know about your treatment, that knowledge does not have to extend to clients.
 For example, as a doctor, you have the right to maintain your privacy when seeing patients.
 Your addiction recovery is none of their business, as they are not in a position to make judgment calls on your ability to carry out your job.

+As an executive, you face specific needs when it comes to recovery.
+The good news is that many executives have successfully gone through rehab.
 If privacy is particularly important to you as a working professional, an exclusive luxury rehab center may be the best option.
 In these centers, you will meet other professionals and executives who are as careful with their reputations.

 Anyone in addiction recovery has a higher chance of success if they take an extended period of time to devote entirely to recovery.
 With working professionals, there is even more motivation to do so.
 You may not be able to focus on your skilled work while battling addiction.
 If you work in direct contact with people, working remotely is not an option in any case.